gardener/gardener-extension-provider-openstack/docs/usage-as-end-user.md

 + The available `policy` values that can be used, are defined in the provider specific section of `CloudProfile` by your operator.
 + Certain policy values may induce further constraints.
 Using the `affinity` policy is only allowed when the worker group utilizes a single zone.

+### MachineLabels
 The `machineLabels` section in the worker group configuration allows to specify additional machine labels.
 These labels are added to the machine instances only, but not to the node object.
 Additionally, they have an optional `triggerRollingOnUpdate` field.
 If it is set to `true`, changing the label value will trigger a rolling of all machines of this worker pool.

+### Node Templates
+Node templates allow users to override the capacity of the nodes as defined by the server flavor specified in the `CloudProfile`'s `machineTypes`.
+This is useful for certain dynamic scenarios as it allows users to customize cluster-autoscaler's behavior for these workergroup with their provided values.

 ## Example `Shoot` manifest (one availability zone)